 Overall Score Olympic Maximum Stain + Sealant in One at 2 Year Period: 6.75

-- The Olympic Maximum has moved away from oil based to the water based stains and like many other brands, the performance has gone down hill.
-If you can still find the oil based versions in your local Lowes or Sears, then consider yourself lucky.
+– The Olympic Maximum has moved away from oil-based to water-based stains and like many other brands, the performance has gone downhill.
+If you can still find the oil-based versions in your local Lowes or Sears, then consider yourself lucky.
 If not, there are many better stains out there.

 Where To Buy: Lowes